VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Catalog/objects/Price/CatalogDiscountType.md

 # CatalogDiscountType ==~object~==

-The `CatalogDiscountType` represents a discount applied to a catalog or specific items within a catalog.
+This type represents a discount applied to a catalog or specific items within a catalog.

 ## Fields